ariary/AravisFS/README.md

  - To avoid your volume being spied on by your cloud provider
  - To make a temporary folder/fs on a target machine if you are a black hat and you do not want to be spied on by forensic people.
 Or if you want to hide a payload.
  - To get a manipulable ransomware
+ - To share data with colleague without setting up a hardened db or others. (just share and update `.arfs` file)
  - To boast of having an encrypted fs .. but practically unusable anyway

 **Why "fake"?**